apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Wei Zhang as new committer
+    content: Based on his continuous contributions, Wei Zhang (a.k.a [arugal](https://github.com/arugal)) has been voted as a new committer.
+    time: Nov.
+14th 2019
   - header: Welcome Haochao Zhuang as new committer
     content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been voted as a new committer.
     time: Oct.
 20th 2019